 A snake cable is a system of cables that are organized to provide convenient stage connection between multiple sound sources and your mixer.
 Instead of having to lay down multiple wires for multiple mics and instruments, all you have to do is get a snake rolled out and use the solid connection that it provides.
 This allows for a more organized and clutter-free setup.

 Wireless Systems have come a long way from its reputation of being unreliable and problematic to setup.
 Technology has allowed wireless systems to automatically set themselves up, and change settings to get the most reliable and best quality transmission in real time.
 These systems are being utilized by pros and non-pros alike, allowing for true un-tethered performances.
+The two most common types used live are Wireless Microphones and Wireless In Ear Monitors.

 In the past, most PA Systems had a tape deck or a CD player, these days, a single laptop, tablet or smartphone can do the job, and do so much more effectively.
 Just make sure that you have your music loaded up on your device, ready for playing through the PA for sound check, breaks, and even for emergencies.